-FbF is an opportunity to invest in humanitarian innovations, to operationalize a forward-looking and anticipatory humanitarian assistance and to offer a better future for the most vulnerable.
+FbF is an opportunity to invest in a new way of working, simultaneously addressing the commitments in the post-2015 agendas and offering a better future for the most vulnerable.

 The Red Cross Red Crescent National Societies pioneering FbF, carrying out their mandate of humanitarian assistance and in their auxiliary role to their respective governments, are offering a new alternative to manage risks.
 In this framework, climate science, risk knowledge, pre-committed funding, and years of experience in disaster response are married together to promote a more effective way at reducing risks and responding to disasters.
 To scale this up, political will and changes in the humanitarian financial landscape are essential.